 Wheatley Hill History Club is dedicated to promoting interest in all aspects of the village history.

 The Club encourages anyone to attend and membership is not necessary.
-Membership provides the Club with their only source of funding and entitles members to a quarterly newsletter.

 For further information please have a look at Wheatley Hill History Club website.